 Ah, the smokey eye.
 It’s a classic that’s reached new heights in popularity in recent years, and shows no signs of stopping; only reinventing.
-Perhaps you haven’t found a good smokey eye tutorial and are now here, to get some ideas.
+Perhaps you haven’t found a good smokey eye tutorial and are nowhere near to getting some ideas.
 We have a ton of unique and gorgeous ideas for you to try, no matter your eye shape, size, or color!

 Are you ready for people to start turning heads?
 Are you ready for your eyes to pop like never before?
 If the answer is “yes”, then come on in, we’re ready for you!